|Nutritional Guidelines (per serving)|

 - 1 cup plus 1/3 cup unsweetened dairy-free soy yogurt (divided)

 - 2 cloves garlic (finely chopped)

 - 1/4 cup olive oil

 - 2 tablespoons white all-purpose flour

 - 1/4 cup scallions (chopped)

-- Make the dough.
-In a medium-sized mixing bowl, combine the 2 cups flour and 1 ½ t. salt until combined.
-Make a well in the center of the mixture, adding the 1/3 cup soy yogurt, 2 T. soy milk, and the egg.
+Make the dough.
+In a medium-sized mixing bowl, combine the 2 cups flour and 1 ½ teaspoons salt until combined.
+Make a well in the center of the mixture, adding the 1/3 cup soy yogurt, 2 tablespoons soy milk, and the egg.
 With a wooden spoon, pull the flour from the edges of the bowl into the center until forming a soft dough.

-- Meanwhile, heat the 1 T. olive oil in a heavy-bottomed skillet over medium heat, adding the onions and garlic once hot.
+Meanwhile, heat the 1 tablespoon olive oil in a heavy-bottomed skillet over medium heat, adding the onions and garlic once hot.
 Stirring occasionally, saute until the onions are translucent and fragrant, about 7 to 10 minutes.
 Remove from heat and set aside.

-- Make the sauce.
-In a heavy-bottomed skillet over medium-low heat, heat the ¼ cup olive oil and the 2 T. flour, whisking constantly with a wire whisk to keep the flour from burning.
-When the flour begins to smell toasty, after about 1-2 minutes, add the remaining 2 cups soymilk and chopped scallions, stirring constantly.
+Make the sauce.
+In a heavy-bottomed skillet over medium-low heat, heat the ¼ cup olive oil and the 2 tablespoons flour, whisking constantly with a wire whisk to keep the flour from burning.
+When the flour begins to smell toasty, after about 1 to 2 minutes, add the remaining 2 cups soy milk and chopped scallions, stirring constantly.
 Cook until desired consistency, add the salt and generously pepper to taste.